errnesto/kirby-plugin-webhooks/README.md

 ## Options

-You can customize the requests the plugin sends with cutom functions.
+You can customize the requests the plugin sends with your own functions.
 Every function gets the following parameters:

 - `$trigger`: The name of the hook that caused the webhook to be called
 - `$webhook`: The webhook read from the site object.
 (This will include any field you define)
 - `...$params`: All the params from the [kirby hook](https://getkirby.com/docs/reference/system/options/hooks).

-  You can set all those options by returning them in your `/site/config/config.php`:
+You can set all of the following options by returning them in your `/site/config/config.php`:

 ### `getURL()`